 Directory you are publishing to: /home/<engineering username>/public_html

 For students, your engineering username is the same as your NetID.
 For faculty and staff, your username was provided to you when your account was created by the Engineering Help Desk.
-If you do not have an engineering account, your departmental admin or IT staff should send in a request as described here.
-If you do not remember your username, please contact email@example.com for assistance.
+If you do not have an engineering account, your departmental admin or IT staff should send in a request to email@example.com.

 Connecting to the School of Engineering Personal Website